 Before you look at job adverts, it's important to know your skills, knowledge and experience, so that you can match yourself to roles that suit you.

-As a general rule, if you can tick 80% of the boxes in terms of what the employer is asking for then it is worth applying.
+As a general rule, if you can tick 80 per cent of the boxes in terms of what the employer is asking for then it's worth applying.

 Sometimes you need to read between the lines, as some of the adverts can seem very vague at first.
 A good idea is to print out the job advert and go through with a highlighter picking out the key words and phrases.
 Make sure those keywords appear in your CV and cover letter.

-Take a look at our short video guide on analysing job adverts
+Take a look at our video on analysing job adverts

 The way the job is described, will tell you a lot about the job.
 If it says it's fast-paced, then they are telling you exactly what kind of person you need to be: high-energy and good at working under pressure.